YousafKhan7/hostel-expense-tracker/memory-bank/activeContext.md

 2. How to handle large reports?
 3. What email service to integrate?
 4. How to handle timezone differences in monthly transitions? ✓ (Using noon-based dates)
-5. What default categories to provide?
+5. ✓ What default categories to provide?
+(Created a set of 10 common categories)

 ## Next Steps
 1. ✓ Research and select PDF library